-The Australian Energy Market Commission (AEMC) has made a draft rule that would require distribution network service providers (DNSPs) to publish information about expected system limitations to assist embedded generators and other businesses to propose alternatives to network expenditure.
-The draft rule does not implement 'local generation network credits', as was proposed by the City of Sydney, the Total Environment Centre and the Property Council of Australia.
+The Australian Energy Market Commission (AEMC) has made a final rule that would require distribution network service providers (DNSPs) to publish information about expected system limitations, in order to assist embedded generators and other businesses to propose alternatives to network investment.
+The final rule does not implement 'local generation network credits', as was proposed by the City of Sydney, the Total Environment Centre and the Property Council of Australia.